mongodb/mongo-python-driver/doc/examples/uuid.rst

 The :data:`~bson.binary.UuidRepresentation.UNSPECIFIED` representation
 prevents the incorrect interpretation of UUID bytes by stopping short of automatically converting UUID fields in BSON to native UUID types.
-Loading a UUID when using this representation returns a :class:`~bson.binary.Binary` object instead.
+Decoding a UUID when using this representation returns a :class:`~bson.binary.Binary` object instead.
 If required, users can coerce the decoded :class:`~bson.binary.Binary` objects into native UUIDs using the